Haxdavid/datacentric-ai/README.md

 ## 📂 Code Structure of this Framework
-This Framework is structured as follows:
+The Software Part of this Framework is structured as follows:

 ```
 datacentric-ai/